 EU legislators have taken a number of steps to clarify and strengthen the important link between anti-money laundering/countering the financing of terrorism (AML/CFT) and prudential issues and to complement the Union’s existing legal framework.
-These steps include amendments to the Capital Requirements Directive (CRD V), which further clarify the link between prudential supervision and AML/CFT supervision and require prudential supervisors to act on AML/CFT information (see the Opinion of the European Banking Authority on communications to supervised entities regarding money laundering and terrorist financing risks in prudential supervision for details).
+These steps include amendments to the Capital Requirements Directive (CRD), which further clarify the link between prudential supervision and AML/CFT supervision and require prudential supervisors to act on AML/CFT information (see the Opinion of the European Banking Authority on communications to supervised entities regarding money laundering and terrorist financing risks in prudential supervision for details).

 In addition, the Council of the European Union adopted an Anti-Money Laundering Action Plan.
 This Action Plan sets out a number of objectives, with deliverables and timelines, and highlights the need to improve the effectiveness of AML/CFT supervision.
 While supervision of financial institutions’ compliance with AML/CFT requirements remains an exclusive competence of the national AML/CFT authorities, the Action Plan notes that a better exchange of information and collaboration between those authorities and prudential supervisors, especially across borders, is vital in order to achieve effective supervision.